nov1n/pixyll/_posts/2015-05-15-reactive-bind.md

 in our project folder, to add it to our project.

-Now all we need to do is add a data attribute called 'data-binding' to our input element to bind it to a Session variable with the same name.
+Now all we need to do is add a data attribute called 'data-binding' with the name of the variable to our input element.
+This will bind it to a Session variable with the same name.
 To stick with our example we would now write:

 index.html
 {% highlight html %}